 After the property is declared excess to a Federal agency’s needs, an applicant initiates a letter of interest to the General Services Administration (or the military department, if it is surplus BRAC property) and the Maritime Administration to express interest in applying for a port facility conveyance.

-The Maritime Administration sends the application to the applicant, or the applicant secures a copy of the application from the Maritime Administration's website.
-The application can be accessed by clicking on this link.
+The Maritime Administration sends the application to the applicant, or the applicant secures a copy of the application from the Maritime Administration's website by clicking on this link.

-3: The applicant completes and submits a preliminary detailed application and Port Facility Redevelopment Plan (PFRP) to the Maritime Administration to acquire the surplus property.
+The applicant completes and submits a preliminary detailed application and Port Facility Redevelopment Plan to the Maritime Administration to acquire the surplus property.

-A letter requesting assignment of the property is sent to the General Services Administration (or the military department) with a copy to the applicant, requesting assignment of the property to the Maritime Administration for conveyance to the applicant.
-(The Maritime Administration must convey the property to the applicant within 45 days of assignment.)
-The Maritime Administration will never take possession or hold title to the property.
+For a recommendation in favor of a particular applicant, a letter requesting assignment of the property is sent to the General Services Administration (or the military department) with a copy to the applicant, requesting assignment of the property to the Maritime Administration for conveyance to the applicant.
+The Maritime Administration must convey the property to the applicant within 45 days of assignment.
+NOTE: The Maritime Administration will never take possession or hold title to the property.

 If a recommendation not in favor of an applicant, a copy of the letter is sent to the applicant, as well as to the General Services Administration (or to the military department) explaining the reasons why the application was not approved.

 Although the Maritime Administration works in concert with the General Services Administration (or the military department), the General Services Administration (or the military department) has the final approval authority to transfer the property.
 NOTE: The Maritime Administration only develops a recommendation for the transfer.